blackbunt/UPX_Updater/README.md

 # UPX Updater

-This small program automates the process of downloading and updating the UPX executable (`upx.exe`) to the latest version from the official UPX website (https://upx.github.io/).
+This small program automates the process of downloading and updating the UPX executable for Windows 64-Bit (`upx.exe`) to the latest version from the official UPX website (https://upx.github.io/).

 ## Purpose